Arthritis and other rheumatic diseases are more common in women than men. They are also often linked with old age. But they affect people of all ages.

 Arthritis treatment can include a team of health care providers, such as:

-Because arthritis causes joints to degenerate over time, it can cause disability.
-It can cause pain and movement problems that cause a person to be less able to carry out normal daily activities and tasks.
+Because arthritis causes joints to worsen over time, it can cause disability.
+It can cause pain and movement problems.
+You may be less able to carry out normal daily activities and tasks.